arkency/posts/posts/2015-03-30-implementing-game-dashboard-using-react-js.md

 We got basic HTML structure covered and empty divs for React to plug-in.
 It works great, but what if we would want to add some logic here?

-Example: we want to show `City Infrastructure` widget after player reached level 2.
+Example: we want to show the `City Infrastructure` widget after the player reached the level 2.
 We can change our code.

 ```
 #!html